santiagoolivos/signatureapi-tutorials/powerautomate/how-to-save-deliverables-sharepoint.md

 * **Power Automate** – To build workflows.
 * **SignatureAPI account** – For electronic signatures.
+* **Sharepoint Online** – To save the signed document.
 * **Slack Account** – For notifications.

 ## Flow Overview

 The automation process follows these steps:

 1. **Trigger:** SignatureAPI trigger starts the flow.
-In this case, the trigger is when the email to sign for the recipient bounces.
-But  you can do the same for other triggers, you can find more information in the [SignatureAPI documentation](https://signatureapi.com/docs).
+In this case, the trigger is when the deliverable is generated.
-2. **Notify Slack:** Send a notification to Slack with the error details.
+2. **Notify Slack:** Send a notification to Slack with the document details.
+3. **Save to Sharepoint:** Save the signed document in the correct Sharepoint folder.

 Here’s what your final Power Automate flow will look like: